Jaish-e-Mohammed: Membership

 The launch of JeM in Karachi in 2000 was attended by 10,000 armed followers.
 The majority of the early membership was drawn from Harkat-ul-Mujahideen.
 Having fought in Afghanistan alongside the Taliban and Al Qaeda, these members carried loyalty to those organisations and enmity towards the United States.

 Approximately three-quarters of JeM's membership is drawn from Punjab in Pakistan, from Multan, Bahawalpur and Rahim Yar Khan districts.
 This region being the main ethnic origin of the Pakistani military corps, ISI believed that the shared ethnicity would make the JeM aligned to the military's strategic goals.
 There are also a large number of Afghans and Arabs.
 Several western militants of Pakistani origin have also joined the organisation.
 Prominent among them are Rashid Rauf, who was involved with a 2006 plot to blow up transatlantic airliners, Shehzad Tanweer, who was involved with the 2005 London Underground bombings, and Ahmed Omar Sheikh, convicted of murdering Daniel Pearl.

 Following the split in 2002, the majority of the original fighters left the parent organisation and joined renegade groups.
 When the organisation was revived by 2009, JeM was believed to have between one and two thousand fighters and several thousand supporting personnel.
-Masood Azhar claimed having 300 suicide attackers at his command.
+Masood Azhar claimed to have 300 suicide attackers at his command.